Twins with IVF – Chances, Symptoms and Risks

 There are two different stages when the embryos can be transferred to your womb – the cleavage stage and the blastocyst stage.
 The cleavage stage is after three or four days from fertilization, and the blastocyst stage is a week after fertilization when the embryos have reached optimal growth.
 The embryo implants in the lining of the uterus within the next six to twelve days leading to a successful pregnancy.

-According to the Human Fertilization and Embryology Authority (HEFA), one out of five pregnancies may result in multiple births with IVF.
-This is usually because during IVF multiple embryos may be inserted into your uterus to increase the chance of pregnancy.
+According to the Human Fertilization and Embryology Authority (HEFA), when it comes to the chance of twins in IVF, one out of five pregnancies may result in multiple births with IVF.
+This is usually because, during IVF, multiple embryos may be inserted into your uterus to increase the chance of pregnancy.
 This sometimes leads to the implantation of more than one embryo on the uterine lining, causing a twin pregnancy.

 However, it is possible to have twins even with one embryo, where one egg can split to form two zygotes.
 These are called monozygotic twins.
 Dizygotic twins, on the other hand, are a result of two separate eggs.
 This can happen when two or more embryos are transferred into your uterus.

-If you want to know the answer to can you have identical twins with IVF, the answer is yes.
+If you want to know the answer to can you have identical twins with IVFthe answer is yes.
 This is true if you have your embryos transferred after the blastocyst stage.
-However, no reason has been identified for this.
+However, no reason has been identified for identical twins from IVF.

 IVF Twin Pregnancy Symptoms